 Despite this downturn, there is still a need for support.
 A 2016 Relate report recorded that 2.87 million people in the UK were in ‘distressed’ relationships, with almost 1 in 5 couples arguing regularly or considering separating.

 It’s often cited that along with bereavement, moving home, losing a job and being affected by a major illness, divorce and separation are regularly named as top causes of stress.
 And no wonder.
 The end of a long-term relationship can make you doubt your own identity and your ability to cope alone.
-It can also bring up feelings from past relationships, which may put a serious dent in your self-esteem.

-While nobody would ever suggest that going through a break-up is easy, there are some tips you can follow to try and ease the burden.
+While nobody would ever suggest that going through a break-up or divorce is easy, there are some tips you can follow to try and ease the burden.
 The wellbeing experts at CABA offer their advice if you’re dealing with divorce or separation:

 Seek divorce advice and information